laurenfaumuina/cyber-portfolio/_posts/2024-06-01-security-audit.markdown

 # Reminder: Update this link with your own project link
 project-url: https://docs.google.com/document/d/19TjryDyIGu0NxcelwBr0To4EuHOpX76u1DLxq90jhLQ/edit?usp=sharing

-description: Conducted a controls and compliance assessment and provided recommendations to company stakeholders to mitigate risks and avoid fines based on best practices for NIST CSF, PCI DSS, GDPR, SOC 1 & SOC 2.
+description: Conducted a controls, risk, and compliance assessment and provided recommendations to company stakeholders to mitigate risks and avoid fines based on best practices for NIST CSF, PCI DSS, GDPR, SOC 1 & SOC 2.
 ---